beancount/docs/docs/importing_external_data.md

 *Beancount does not provide a hook for letting you do this this yet.
 It will eventually.
 You could also build a plugin to rename those accounts when loading your ledger.
 I’ll build that too—it’s easy and would result in much nicer output.*

+### Handling Duplicate Transactions<a id="handling-duplicate-transactions"></a>

+*&gt; (Johannes H) How do you handle duplicate transactions?
+Does beancount detect likely duplicates?
+I think this would generally be an important feature.*

+Duplicates are intended to be resolved by hand.
+An important part of reconciliation is eyeballing the transactions to make sure they're as expected.

+One idea that has been expressed in the past is that of allow a single posting and automatically finding corresponding transactions and merge them together.
+This is the dual of another operation.
+See http://furius.ca/beancount/doc/proposal-settlement for more of that discussion.

+Beancount currently detects "duplicates", but they're not the duplicates you're referring to; they would be exact duplicates, resulting from a copy-paste error.
+Separately imported transactions which happen to be duplicates of each other won't be detected by this.

+It's not entirely obvious what rules one would use for robust detection of those duplicates.
+One side often reports a different date from the other side and memos/descriptions always differ.
+I encourage you to write a plugin to build some detection that works for you, and after testing this for a while, you're welcome to report how well you got it to work.
+It should be straightforward to write a simple plugin that outputs a list of potential duplicates as Beancount errors.

 ## Future Work<a id="future-work"></a>

 A list of things I’d really want to add, beyond fortifying what’s already there: